ticklemepark/illumio-logs/README.md

 ## Assumptions

 - **Default Ordering of Logs**:
-  - The flow log entries are assumed to follow a default structure where the fields are ordered consistently.
+  - The flow log entries are assumed to follow a default structure where the fields are ordered consistently (dstport and protocol should be the 7th and 8th field respectively).

 - **Version 2 Logs**:
   - The script is designed to work specifically with flow log data in version 2 format.
 The format and field positions may differ in other versions.